shaoqiangzhang/fishermp/README.md

 # fishermp
 FisherMP: Motif Prediction using Fisher's exact test with openMP Parallel design

-Option1: You can downlad the zip file and unzip it in your Linux computer.
+Option1: You can downlad the zip file, unzip it in your Linux computer, and run GNUcompile to compile the program.

-Option2: You can directly use to command "g++ -fopenmp fishermp.cpp -o fishermp" to compile the cpp file "fishermp.cpp".
+Option2: You can download the cpp file "fishermp.cpp" and directly use to command "g++ -fopenmp fishermp.cpp -o fishermp" to compile it.

+Before compiling the program, please first ensure that your computer has the openMP library (http://openmp.org) and GNU compiler.

 If your computer is Linux based on X86_64, you can directly run the "./fishermp" in the terminal.